Enjoy spectacular scenery in one of Australia’s premier wine growing districts

 Depart Sydney -Optional stops along the way

 The Australian Walkabout Wildlife Park is best visited as soon as it opens for the day at 9am.
 The animals are active then, and the tourists few.
-Not a zoo, but a wildlife sanctuary – here koalas, kangaroos, emus, and other native wildlife freely roam the 80-hectare (198-acre) park which is maintained as native habitat.
+This is not a zoo, but a wildlife sanctuary – here koalas, kangaroos, emus, and other native wildlife freely roam the 80-hectare (198-acre) park which is maintained as native habitat.
 If you book ahead, we can arrange a private koala encounter.

 The town of Pokolbin is at the centre of the wine growing region of the Hunter Valley.

-If you’d prefer to leave the decisions to us – we’ll show you our favourites.
+However, if you’d prefer to leave the decisions to us – we’ll show you our favourites.
 If some varieties are more your style than others, just let us know, and we’ll introduce you to the right vintners.

 We can visit a few cellar doors before lunch – perhaps hitting the Smelly Cheese Shop along the way, just for some balance.